Microsegmentation is more than a buzzword.

 Unfortunately, while it’s clear that effective microsegmentation can dramatically improve security for modern networks, many organizations are struggling to bring this strategy to life.

-Three reasons why microsegmentation projects can fail
+3 reasons microsegmentation projects can fail

 At Illumio, we have substantial experience providing tools and services that drive successful microsegmentation projects.
 A few recent examples include: